vippsas/vipps-qr-api/vipps-qr-api.md

 The `id` parameter is required, and is defined by the merchant.
 You can later use this id to update the merchant redirect QRs

 ## Updating and Deletion of QRs
 Updating QRs is a very similar procedure to creating them.
 When a QR is updated, nothing happens to the QR itself.
-But, when the QR is scanned, the user will be redirected to the new url.
+But, when the QR is scanned, the user will be redirected to the new URL.
 The change is instantaneous.
-To update the QR, make a HTTP PUT to:
+To update the QR, make a HTTPS PUT to:
 [`PUT:/qr/v1/merchantRedirect/{id}`](https://vippsas.github.io/vipps-qr-api/redoc.html#operation/UpdateMerchantRedirectUrl)
 and put the new redirectUrl in the requestBody:
 ```json